Tuning query performance with Azure Cosmos DB

 • Tips and best practices for query performance

-• Examples of how to utilize SQL execution statistics to debug query performance
+• Examples of how to utilize SQL query execution metrics to debug query performance

 About SQL query execution

-In Azure Cosmos DB, you store data in containers, which can grow to any storage size or request throughput.
-Azure Cosmos DB seamlessly scales data across physical partitions under the covers to handle data growth or increase in provisioned throughput.
+In Azure Cosmos DB data is stored in containers, which can grow to any storage size or request throughput.
+Azure Cosmos DB seamlessly scales data across physical partitions under the covers to handle data growth or increases in provisioned throughput.
 You can issue SQL queries to any container using the REST API or one of the supported SQL SDKs.

 When you issue a query to Azure Cosmos DB, the SDK performs these logical steps: